Every year, thousands of animals are killed in Danville. [i]

 Danville Deserves Better (DDB) is a locally focused, community-driven initiative with the express goal of engaging the community to build a groundswell of support for lifesaving change at the Danville animal shelter.

-DDB is spearheaded by Best Friends Animal Society — a leading national nonprofit animal welfare organization with a mission to achieve no-kill in every shelter across the country by 2025.
+DDB is spearheaded by Best Friends Animal Society — a leading national nonprofit animal welfare organization with a mission to achieve no-kill in every shelter across the country.

 Our mission is simple: to save the lives of more Danville cats and dogs!